Tyulis/3DSkit/Readme.md

 	*	**skipdec**: If `true`, force the module to not decompress the contained files.
 This may be useful if it detects a compression while there is not, but only in that case.
 Defauts to `false`
 *	BFFNT:
 	*	**origin**: Sets the original console from which the file comes.
 Can be set to `CTR` for 3DS, `CAFE` for WiiU or `NX` for Switch.
 Try this if you get errors or glitched output.
 If not specified, tries to auto-detect from the file's version.
+	*	**reverse**: If the sheets are upside down, set this to `true` to reverse them automatically. _Don't forget to use it also when you repack the file !_
 *	MSBT:
 	*	**showescapes**: If `false`, just erases not displayed characters, else show them as `\\uXXXX`.
 Defaults to `true`